julianbuerge/space_monkeys/README.md

 ### Project state

-This was a passion project during my study of general relativity some 2 years ago.
+This was a passion project during my study of general relativity in 2021.
 It is in a proof of concept state, and if it were to be seriously developed some major overhauls might be in order.
 For the time being there are no concrete plans to continue working on it.